open-edge-platform/edge-microvisor-toolkit-standalone-node/README.md

   for the Edge Microvisor Toolkit, as well as the installation and configuration of the K3s Kubernetes cluster with its extensions.

-  > **Note** The 3.1 version does not support updating from 3.0 due to the change in
-    kubernetes distribution.

   For more details refer to [Get Started Guide](standalone-node/docs/user-guide/get-started-guide.md).

 ## How It Works

 To start the evaluation process, the customer compiles the Edge Microvisor Toolkit Standalone Node source code to create a USB bootable installer image for the edge node intended for evaluation.
-At this stage, the customer has the option to configure settings like proxy and user credentials.
+At this stage, the customer has the option to configure settings like proxy, user credentials, host type, IP address type etc.

-Next, the customer runs the automated installer, which generates a bootable USB drive.
-This USB drive is self-contained and includes all the necessary software components to install the Edge Microvisor Toolkit, Kubernetes, foundational Kubernetes extensions, and the Kubernetes Dashboard.
+Next, the customer launches the automated installer, which creates a bootable USB drive containing all essential software components.
+The USB drive provides a complete installation package for the Edge Microvisor Toolkit with the user's selected deployment option—either Kubernetes or Docker containers.

 With the bootable USB drive prepared, the customer can proceed to install it on the edge node.

-Once the edge node is up and running, the customer evaluates various Edge AI applications, pipelines, and microservices available from the Intel Edge services catalog and open-source repositories using standard tools like `helm`.
+Once the edge node is up and running, the customer evaluates various Edge AI applications, pipelines, and microservices available from the Intel Edge services catalog and open-source repositories using standard tools like `helm` or `docker`.

 Edge Microvisor Toolkit Standalone Node is designed to support all Intel® platforms with the latest Intel® kernel to ensure all features are exposed and available for application and workloads.